f5devcentral/f5-agility-labs-ddos/docs/class3/module1/lab1.rst

 - In the BIG-IP Configuration Utility, open **DoS Protection > Quick Configuration** page.

-- Select Install RPM method of Onboard.
+- If not already installed, Select Install RPM method of Onboard.

 - Click **Install**.

   |image7|

+- After the RPM is installed you will see the following:

 - Open the About page.